Structured building cabling

 • Reduction of the tertiary copper cabling

-and the fire load thanks to the use of optical fiber cables 0%
+and the fire load thanks to the use of optical fibre cables 0%

 to the product page